SoftInstigate/restheart/README.md

     $ mvn clean package

-Integration tests
+Integration Tests
 --

-Optionally you can run the integration test suite.
-Make sure __mongod is running__ on localhost on default port 27017 without authentication enabled, i.e. no `--auth` option is specified.
+Optionally, you can run the integration test suite.
+Make sure __mongod is running__ on localhost on default port 27017 without authentication enabled—i.e. no `--auth` option is specified.

     $ mvn verify -DskipITs=false